DigitalHarborFoundation/mc-setup/tools-setup.md

 ## Overview
 This document includes instructions for setting up a development environment for Python and MinecraftEDU on macOS.
 This is a series of steps pieced together from various sources.
 I was unable to find a specific set of instructions for integrating the Python Minecraft API with MinecraftEDU.
 I was able to piece together various tools and installations processes to make this environment work.

 Much of this guide is adapted from [this blog post](https://www.epiphanydigest.com/2016/03/07/learn-to-program-with-minecraft-on-ubuntu/).
-I converted much of it to work with MinecraftEDU.
+I converted a lot of it to work with MinecraftEDU.

 For now, this is largely a series of steps to follow.
 More explanation will be included at a later point.